 Raiders coach Antonio Pierce speaks to the media — WATCH LIVE

-The Raiders are back at practice on Friday in preparation for Sunday’s game against the Chiefs.
-Coach Antonio Pierce speaks to the media before they take the field.
+The Raiders play the Bengals on Sunday in Cincinnati.
+Before practice on Friday, Antonio Pierce speaks to the media.

-The Raiders host the Kansas City Chiefs on Sunday at Allegiant Stadium.
+The Raiders will practice for the final time Friday in preparation for their road trip to play the Cincinnati Bengals on Sunday.

-Before taking the field for their final practice of the week on Friday, coach Antonio Pierce addresses the media.
+Before taking the field for their mid-morning workout, Raiders coach Antonio Pierce will speak to the media.

 Contact Vincent Bonsignore at vbonsignore@reviewjournal.com.
 Follow @VinnyBonsignore on X.